 This pie chart shows the percentage of commits to WordPress 4.4, done by committers, grouped by their employer.

 So, while I started before Sergey did, Sergey has since surpassed me completely.
 He was the deputy release lead on 4.4, and responsible for tons and tons of work on both core and Meta (the wordpress.org site and infrastructure).
 We will gladly pay for his time to work on WordPress core and meta for years to come.

 Several other members of our team have been contributing for quite a while.
 Andrey (aka Rarst), who regularly writes on our Dev blog now and mostly spends his time working on Yoast SEO, has been a core contributor since 3.4.
 Of our Dutch team, Anton is probably most notable, having contributed to 5 releases, with Jip a close second with 3 releases.
 Taco does quite a bit of work in the i18n community and was noted as a contributor on two releases so far.
 Both Anton and Taco were at the most recent WordPress community summit.
-Caroline got her first patch in on WordPress 4.4 and 4.5 will have Andy‘s first patch.
+WordPress 4.5 will have Andy‘s first patch.

 We’re actively looking to hire more experienced WordPress developers, so if you like working on core and would like to work on some of the most popular plugins for WordPress as well, be sure to check out our jobs section.
 While most of our team is in the Netherlands, we’re willing to make an exception for seriously experienced developers.
 In fact, we’re looking to hire a full time WordPress core developer, who can, in part work on some projects we have in mind.
 Let me outline those projects below: